Goldman Sachs Smart Beta portfolio methodology

 We can dissect a portfolio’s return into a linear combination of factors.
 In academic literature and practitioner research (Research Affiliates, AQR), factors have been shown to drive historical returns.
 These analyses form the backbone of our advice for using the smart beta portfolio strategy.

 Factors reflect economically intuitive reasons and behavioral biases of investors in aggregate, all of which have been well studied in academic literature.
 Most of the equity ETFs used in this portfolio are Goldman Sachs ActiveBetaTM, which are Goldman Sach’s factor-based smart beta equity funds.
-The factors used in these funds are equal weighted and include the following:
+Stocks are scored according to four factors where the highest scoring companies have greater weighting.
+The weights are then constrained to be in-line with the market.
+These factors include:

 Good Value